 This isn’t to say that nymphs floated under a larger dry fly, or a bobber isn’t going to be effective.
 Small to medium size midges and other larvae are a common part of a Grayling’s diet.
 A nymph fly with some flash, or a colorful/shiny beadhead can be a deadly combination if placed in the correct zone.

 Don’t go at it alone:

-While there is an abundance of information all over the internet, if you’re looking for the true Colorado Grayling experience, solicite some help from a guide.
-Our friends over at Rawah Ranch have a vast knowledge of Colorado Grayling fishing, and are located just a few miles from some of the only spots to fish for Grayling in the state.
+While there is an abundance of information all over the internet, if you’re looking for the true Colorado Grayling experience, solicit some help from a guide.
+Our friends over at Rawah Ranch have a vast knowledge of Colorado Grayling fishing and are located just a few miles from some of the only spots to fish for Grayling in the state.
 Whether you’re new to fly-fishing, or are looking for a place to stay while you fish the West, we can assure you that you’re going to have a great experience, as well as many other fishing opportunities, with the guides at Rawah.
 CLICK HERE for more information.

 Getting that Dorsal Shot:

 For anyone who’s ever researched Grayling, you’ll notice a majority of the photos you’ll see of them with anglers feature an angler holding the fish with one hand, and holding up the dorsal with the other.
 This is understandable, as just like with a big buck’s antlers, the dorsal is the most coveted part of the fish for many.
 However, there’s a better, less awkward way to get that picture you’re looking for, and all it is having some patience.